Whit Stillman: 2010s

 In 2014, Stillman wrote and directed the pilot episode of the TV series The Cosmopolitans for Amazon Studios on August 28, 2014, the pilot was available and Amazon Prime users could watch the pilot episode and vote to pick it up for a full series.
-On July 11, 2016, Tom Grater reported that Stillman was commissioned by Amazon to write six new scripts to continue his original pilot film for The Cosmopolitans.
+On July 11, 2016, Tom Grater reported that Stillman was commissioned by Amazon to write six new scripts to continue his original pilot for The Cosmopolitans.

 "I explained to Amazon that I don’t like outlining or projecting what something’s going to be.
 I like to allow a story to arise as I’m writing scripts.
 I find it horrible when I try to think of something for the plot without really being on the ground and seeing where it goes.
 I was really resistant to do the mini-bible.
 So I gave them something, but I really didn’t want to do it that way.
 They also knew about the film, so they commissioned six scripts for the first season that they were going to let me postpone until I finished this film, which is now.
 So in ten days, we’ll be full on with that.
 It’s been really good because I think I was waiting for the idea I really want, and I think I have that now.
 It’s not exactly Paris, it’s a European idea.
 So it will be Chloe and Adam Brody.
 We’ll keep the pilot, that’s part of the story, but we’ll be going a different place with it."